 A minor in Digital Production and Storytelling is open to students who are already enrolled in the Mohammed Bin Rashid School for Communication and majoring in Journalism (JOUR) and to students enrolled in the Visual Communication (VC) department.
-This minor allows JOUR students to gain additional knowledge in scriptwriting and producing audio visual programs in addition to exposure to the unique characteristics of other media platforms.
+This minor allows JOUR and VC students to gain additional knowledge in scriptwriting and producing audio visual programs in addition to exposure to the unique characteristics of other media platforms.
 JOUR students should be aware that completion of the minor will necessitate fifteen additional credits over their degree requirements.
 For VC students, the General electives can be applied toward the completion of the minor.
 VC students who are not enrolled in the Digital Media major, will need to complete VCDM 221 and 222 in addition to the minor courses listed below.

-Minor Core Credit Hour
+Minor Core Credit Hours

-Students must co omplete each of the following courses:
+Students must comp

 COMM 106 The Language of Film 3

 COMM 223 Screenwriting Fundamentals (DPST) 3

 COMM 241 Introduction to Production 3

 DPST 340 Producing and Directing the Scene 3

-Total Minor Co ore Requirements 12
+Total Minor Core Requirements 12

-Minor Elective S
+Minor Electives

-Students must co omplete three credit hours from the following courses:
+Students must comp lete three credit hours from the following courses:

 DPST 209 Selected Topics in DPST 3

 DPST 302 Media and Public Service 3

 DPST 323+ Screenwriting and Producing for TV and the Web 3

 DPST 361 Online Communities 3

-Total Minor El 3
+Total Minor Elect ives Requirements 3

-TOTAL MINO R REQUIREMENTS 15
+TOTAL MINOR R REQUIREMENTS 15

-~ ~